gruntwork-io/docs/_docs-sources/pipelines/security/branch-protection.md

   protection rules.
 This will limit your options for applying emergency fixes, but is more secure.
 :::

+:::info
+  As of writing, GitHub has also released new functionality that is broadly only available to GitHub Enterprise customers.
+  This beta functionality allows for configuring [push rulesets](https://docs.github.com/en/enterprise-cloud@latest/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#push-rulesets).
+To configure it, follow the documentation [here](https://docs.github.com/en/enterprise-cloud@latest/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository#creating-a-push-ruleset).
+  Enabling this feature is recommended if it is available for you, as it allows you to prevent edits to `.github/workflows` files, ensuring that all infrastructure changes are reviewed, approved and propagated through Pipelines.

 ## PR Workflow

 1. Developers make infrastructure changes on a branch and create a PR against `main`